SHIRO-Suit/anki-chinese-support-pi/README.md

   - Stroke order gifs from [MDBG](https://www.mdbg.net/chinese/dictionary)
 - Enhanced dark mode support using [Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme) for Light and Dark styles.

+## Installation

+You must use the `Add from file` button in Tools>Addons.
+I won't create an official anki addon number/page just for a minor fork.

 ## Usage

 To benefit from the stroke order self filling you'll need to add a "Stroke Order" or "笔顺" field in your `Chinese (Advanced)` type.